blaineo/react-depth-map/README.md

 This component was adapted and abstracted from an older repo developed by Yuri Artiukh [here](https://github.com/akella/fake3d)

-The gyroscopic functionality was removed because Apple now requires a user-activated approval. ( too many steps for a good user to experience )
+The gyroscopic functionality was removed because Apple now requires a user-activated approval. ( too many steps for a good user experience )

 Follow the photoshop portion of [This Tutorial](https://redstapler.co/3d-photo-from-image-javascript-tutorial/) to help you make the assets needed for this component.